-Notes: All columns include state and year fixed effects; controls for the log of WIC-eligible population for the relevant subgroup, Medicaid expansion status, percentage of the state population in poverty, percentage under 18 years, percentage 65 years or older, and percentage female.
-States are partition based on if they are above or below the median % of population that is nonwhite.
-Standard errors are clustered at the state-level. p < 0.1, p < 0.05, p < 0.01
+Notes: All columns include state and year-month fixed effects; controls for the log of WIC-eligible population for the relevant subgroup, Medicaid expansion status, percentage of the state population in poverty, percentage under 18 years, percentage 65 years or older, and percentage female.
+All columns are estimated using Sun and Abraham (2021).
+States are partitioned based on whether they are above or below the median of the percentage of the population that is nonwhite across states.
+Standard errors are clustered at the state-level. \ p < 0.1, \\ p < 0.05, \\\ p < 0.01